 Available in: Twin – California King

 This LinenSpa 6” mattress contains heavy gauge tempered steel coils, which makes it a very firm, supportive surface.
-For this reason, many reviewers recommend it if you suffer with back pain.
+For this reason, many reviewers recommend it if you suffer from back pain.
 It contains a quilted fabric cover, foam layer, and felt pad to provide a comfortable, cushioned surface.
-At just 6 inches deep, it is a “low-profile” bed, which makes it a good choice for children, or for an apartment or guest bedroom.
+At just 6 inches deep, it is a “low-profile” bed, which makes it an excellent choice for children, or for an apartment or guest bedroom.

-This spring mattress has a fire resistant barrier that’s been tested to make sure it complies with safety standards, so you can rest easy.
+This spring mattress has a fire resistant barrier that’s been tested to ensure it complies with safety standards so that you can rest easy.